View Gerald Tolley's Obituary on CantonRep.com and share memories

 |

-Of Louisville, Ohio passed away November 9, 2019 at the Laurels of Massillon at the age of 81.
+Age 81 of Louisville, passed away on the morning of Saturday, November 9, 2019 following an extended illness.
+He was born January 11, 1938 in Akron to the late James R. and Louise (McGraw) Tolley.
+"Wayne", a blacksmith and boilermaker, retired in 2005 from T&W Forge in Alliance.
+He loved his family and his spoiled dog "Bogey".
+He enjoyed collecting, antiquing and shopping with "the best friend I ever knew" Maggie Smith.
+When asked the most important thing learned: "Your kids are everything!"

+He is survived by sisters, Mary Nitzsche of Stow, June Holderbaum of Florida, Shirley Samples of Kansas, Karen Kress of Canton; brothers, W. Don of Cleveland, James of Canton, Joe of Navarre and David of Canton; children, Teresa (Lenard) McCown of Canal Fulton, Deborah (Tom) Matheny of Louisville, Daryhl (Kim) Tolley of Canton, Brian (Holly) Tolley of North Canton and Trevor (Missy) Tolley of Mogadore; 12 grandchildren, 15 great-grandchildren and countless nieces and nephews.
+Wayne is preceded in death by his wife, Hazel E. (Campbell); sisters, Gertrude Castro, Evelena Jones and Sue Norris; brother, Hayward and sons, Gerald W "Duke" Jr., Timothy R. and Michael W.

 Wayne's family will receive friends Wednesday from 5-7 p.m. at the Paquelet-Falk Funeral Home in Louisville.
 Services will be held Thursday at 11:00 a.m. at the funeral home.
 Interment will follow in Damascus Cemetery.
-Condolences can be shared, and the complete obituary viewed online at www.paqueletfalk.com.
+In lieu of flowers, donations can be made online at "Tolley Fund" at GoFundMe.com to help Addison fight leukemia.
+Condolences can be shared with the family online at

 Paquelet-Falk Funeral Home & Crematory